hadronized/blog/kakoune-2023.md

   }
 ```

-Now press `_` to shring the selections to trim leading and trailing whitespaces:
+Now press `_` to shrink the selections to trim leading and trailing whitespaces:

 ```rust
   pub fn new(